MinuMThomas/LivePlants/README.md

 To deploy the project through Heroku I followed these steps:
 * Sign up / Log in to [Heroku](https://www.heroku.com/)
 * From the main Heroku Dashboard page select 'New' and then 'Create New App'
-* Give the project a name - I entered RossAnthonyDesigns and select a suitable region, then select create app.
-The name for the app must be unique.
+* Give the project a name
 * This will create the app within Heroku and bring you to the deploy tab.
 From the submenu at the top, navigate to the resources tab.
-* Add the database to the app, in the add-ons section search for 'Heroku Postgres', select the package that appears and add 'Heroku Postgres' as the database
+* Add the database to the app,
-* Navigate to the setting tab, within the config vars section copy the DATABASE_URL to the clipboard for use in the Django configuration.
-* Within the django app repository create a new file called env.py - within this file import the os library and set the environment variable for the DATABASE_URL pasting in the address copied from Heroku.
-The line should appear as os.environ["DATABASE_URL"]= "Paste the link in here"
-* Add a secret key to the app using os.environ["SECRET_KEY"] = "your secret key goes here"
+* Create Database in ElephantSOL
+- Follow the steps to Create PostgreSQL database instance
+- Login/signup to ElephantSQL.com to access your dashboard
+- Click “Create New Instance”
+- Select the Tiny Turtle (Free) plan
+- Select “Select Region”
+- Select a data center near you
+- Then click “Review”
+- Check your details are correct and then click “Create instance”
+- Return to the ElephantSQL dashboard and click on the database instance name for this project
+- That’s the database created
+- In the URL section, click the copy icon to copy the database URL
+- Go back to the Heroku dashboard open the Settings tab add two config vars:
+- DATABASE_URL, and for the value, copy in your database URL from ElephantSQL, no need to add quotation marks.
+- SECRET_KEY containing your secret key.
-* Add the secret key just created to the Heroku Config Vars as SECRET_KEY for the KEY value and the secret key value you created as the VALUE
+- Added the secret key to the Heroku Config Vars as "SECRET_KEY" for the KEY value and the secret key value created as the VALUE.
-* In the settings.py file within the django app, import Path from pathlib, import os and import dj_database_url
+- In the settings.py file within the Django app, imported Path from pathlib, os, and dj_database_url.
-* insert the line if os.path.isfile("env.py"): import env
+- Inserted the line if os.path.isfile("env.py"): import env to import the env.py file if it exists.
-* remove the insecure secret key that django has in the settings file by default and replace it with SECRET_KEY = os.environ.get('SECRET_KEY')
+- Removed the insecure default secret key in the settings file and replaced it with SECRET_KEY = os. environ.get('SECRET_KEY').
-* replace the databases section with DATABASES = { 'default': dj_database_url.parse(os.environ.get("DATABASE_URL"))} ensure the correct indentation for python is used.
+- Replaced the databases section with DATABASES = {'default': dj_database_url.parse(os.environ.get ("DATABASE_URL"))}.
-* In the terminal migrate the models over to the new database connection
+- Migrated the models to the new database connection in the termina

 * Set up Amazon Web Services' S3 to host our static files and images** **Create an account** <br/>
-* Create an AWS Account by going to [aws.amazon.com](https://aws.amazon.com/) and click on *create an aws account* by filling in your email and a password and choose a username for the account and select *continue*
+- Create an AWS Account by going to [aws.amazon.com](https://aws.amazon.com/) and click on *create an aws account* by filling in your email and a password and choose a username for the account and select *continue*
-* On the account type, select *personal*, fill out the required information, and click *create account and continue*
+- On the account type, select *personal*, fill out the required information, and click *create account and continue*
-* Enter the credit card number which will be used for billing if the account goes above the free usage limits
+- Enter the credit card number which will be used for billing if the account goes above the free usage limits
-* Complete the verification and once you confirm all the required information, your account will be created.
+- Complete the verification and once you confirm all the required information, your account will be created.
 **Create a bucket**
-* Once your signed in to your account, find S3 using the search bar, select and navigate to S3 to create a new bucket which will be used to store your static and media files
+- Once your signed in to your account, find S3 using the search bar, select and navigate to S3 to create a new bucket which will be used to store your static and media files
-* Click the *create bucket* button and on the General configuration section, add the name of your bucket.
+- Click the *create bucket* button and on the General configuration section, add the name of your bucket.
 It is a good idea to name the bucket the same as your project to keep your buckets organized and clear
-* Select the region closest to you
+- Select the region closest to you
-* On the Object Ownership section, select *ACLs enabled* and a bucket ownership dropdown will appear, select *Bucket owner preferred*
+- On the Object Ownership section, select *ACLs enabled* and a bucket ownership dropdown will appear, select *Bucket owner preferred*
-* On the Block Public Access settings for this bucket section, uncheck *Block all public access*, check the *I acknowledge that the current settings might result in this bucket and the objects within becoming public* checkbox to make the bucket public and click *create bucket*
+- On the Block Public Access settings for this bucket section, uncheck *Block all public access*, check the *I acknowledge that the current settings might result in this bucket and the objects within becoming public* checkbox to make the bucket public and click *create bucket*
-* Click the bucket you created and select the *properties* tab.
+- Click the bucket you created and select the *properties* tab.
 Scroll down to find the *static web hosting* section and select *enable static web hosting*, tick *host a static website* and add *index.html* and *error.html* to the input fields for **Index document** and **Error document** respectively and click *save*.
-* Open the permissions tab and copy the ARN (Amazon Resource Name).
+- Open the permissions tab and copy the ARN (Amazon Resource Name).
 Navigate to the bucket policy section, click *edit* and select *policy generator*.
 From the *Select Type Policy* dropdown options, select S3 bucket policy.
 We want to allow all principal by adding the `*` to the input and the from the *Actions* dropdown, select *GetObject*.
-* Paste the ARN we copied into the ARN (Amazon Resource Name) input field and click *add statement*, then click *generate policy*, copy the Policy from the new popup and paste it into the bucket policy editor and add `/*` at the end of the resource value to allow access to all resources in this policy and finally, click *save*.
+- Paste the ARN we copied into the ARN (Amazon Resource Name) input field and click *add statement*, then click *generate policy*, copy the Policy from the new popup and paste it into the bucket policy editor and add `/*` at the end of the resource value to allow access to all resources in this policy and finally, click *save*.
-* AWS has changed the format of their **cross-origin resource sharing (CORS)** configuration so we need to paste the update code below to the CORS section:
+- AWS has changed the format of their **cross-origin resource sharing (CORS)** configuration so we need to paste the update code below to the CORS section:
 ```json
 [
   {